FAQ's: Your Questions Answered

 (4) Any person who submits or reports a complaint concerning a suspected violation of the resident’s rights or concerning services or conditions in a facility or who testifies in any administrative or judicial proceeding arising from such complaint shall have immunity from any criminal or civil liability therefor, unless that person has acted in bad faith, with malicious purpose, or if the court finds that there was a complete absence of a justiciable issue of either law or fact raised by the losing party.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, you should contact a qualified, experienced attorney to advise you of your legal rights.
-The Law Office of Dan Newlin & Partners is dedicated to protecting those rights.
-We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
+We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask to get the right answers.
 You are encouraged to call our office any time for a free consultation and it would be an honor to answer any questions you may have.
-Call (407) 888-8000 now.
+Call 800-257-1822 now.